gbossi/Pagerank-DOBFS/README.md

 # Pagerank-DOBFS
-Direction Optimizind Breadth First Search (DOBFS) and Pagerank using Boost BGL and OPENMP
+Direction-Optimizing Breadth-First Search (DOBFS) and Pagerank using Boost BGL and OPENMP